 Editor's Note: This story originally appeared on Living on the Cheap.

-When most workers plan for retirement, they expect to work until their full retirement age — which is 66 or 67 for people born after 1942 — or even longer.
+When most workers plan for retirement, they expect to work until their full retirement age as set by the Social Security Administration — which is 66 or 67 for people born after 1942 — or even longer.

 But some workers find themselves out of a job at an age when it’s difficult to find another one, and at a time when they expected to be in their peak earning years.
 Others are forced out of the workforce because of illness or responsibilities as a family caregiver.